hasura/authz-workshop/README.md

 ```

-or, lacking psql, use the following (might need to run `heroku login` first):
+or, lacking psql, use the following with the [heroku CLI](https://devcenter.heroku.com/articles/heroku-cli): (might need to run `heroku login` first):

 ```
 heroku pg:psql -a <my-app-name> < northwind_ddl.sql